LDAR-Sim/LDAR_Sim/LDAR_Sim/testing/README.md

 ## Pytest configuration

-LDAR-Sim is structured in such a way that it uses relative pathways for module imports.
-This can cause troubles with unit tests, where it expects the full pathways for imports.
+LDAR-Sim is structured in such a way that it uses relative paths for module imports.
+This can cause troubles with unit tests, where it expects the full path for imports.
 A solution to this problem is to create a pytest.ini file, that dictates the relative python paths, based on the root folder.

 For more details, reference the documentation for pytest configuration at: <https://docs.pytest.org/en/7.1.x/reference/reference.html#configuration-options>